The Best Resorts in the Midwest for Spring Skiing

 Trollhaugen, Wisconsin

 There’s some good spring skiing throughout March at Trollhaugen, about an hour north of Minnesota’s Twin Cities in Dresser, Wisconsin.
-Weekends throughout most of the season see live music at the Skol, while one of the most popular spring events is the Spring Slalom Series for kids and adults.
-Individual participants ski two runs a night with prizes for the top three finalists in each division the last night of racing.
+On weekends throughout most of the season, you can see live music at the Skolhaugen Lounge, while one of the most popular spring events is the Spring Slalom Series for kids and adults, which kicks off spring skiing in February.
+Individual participants ski two runs a night with prizes for the top three finalists in each division on the last night of racing.
+The annual Troll Cup is another favorite spring racing event for all ages.

 Trollhaugen Ski Resort Wisconsin, girl holding snowboard near lodge.